5 Scary External Factors for Supply Chains

 - On-demand delivery

-Although most of these technologies are intended to make our lives easier, more efficient, and more sustainable — it takes time, talent, and organizational realignment to implement new technologies across complex supply chains.
+Although most of these technologies for building a digital supply chain are intended to make our lives easier, more efficient, and more sustainable — it takes time, talent, and organizational realignment to implement new technologies across complex supply chains.
 If that sounds like a challenge, that’s because it is.

 Striking the balance of risk between adopting and not adopting new technologies is a constant, terrifying struggle.
 Yet, supply chains must constantly assess and evolve to stay current and effective.